- Side Effects

 - Children younger than 10 years or more than 30 kg

-- 1.5 mg/day orally divided every 8 hours; increase by 0.5-1 mg every 3 days until desired effect achieved; not to exceed 20 mg/day
+- 1.5 mg/day orally divided every 8 hours; increase by 0.5-1 mg every 3 days until the desired effect is achieved; not to exceed 20 mg/day

 - Maintenance: 2-8 mg orally; not to exceed 20 mg/day